remix-run/remix/docs/tutorials/blog.md

 That's it for today!
 Here are some bits of homework to implement if you wanna go deeper:

-**Update/Delete posts:** make an `app/routes/admin.$slug.tsx` page for your posts.
+**Update/Delete posts:** make a `posts.admin.$slug.tsx` page for your posts.
 This should open an edit page for the post that allows you to update the post or even delete it.
 The links are already there in the sidebar but they return 404!
 Create a new route that reads the posts, and puts them into the fields.
-All the code you need is already in `app/routes.posts.$slug.tsx` and `app/routes/posts.admin.new.tsx`.
+All the code you need is already in `app/routes/posts.$slug.tsx` and `app/routes/posts.admin.new.tsx`.
 You just gotta put it together.

 **Optimistic UI:** You know how when you favorite a tweet, the heart goes red instantly and if the tweet is deleted it reverts back to empty?
 That's Optimistic UI: assume the request will succeed, and render what the user will see if it does.
 So your homework is to make it so when you hit "Create" it renders the post in the left nav and renders the "Create a New Post" link (or if you add update/delete do it for those too).
 You'll find this ends up being easier than you think even if it takes you a second to arrive there (and if you've implemented this pattern in the past, you'll find Remix makes this much easier).
 Learn more from [the Optimistic UI guide][the-optimistic-ui-guide].